SolidOS/solidos/README.md

 ### For anyone who likes writing text

-SolidOS has quite some documentation around it which needs constant improvement.
+SolidOS has quite some documentation around it that needs constant improvement.
 Places to start:
 - for how SolidOS works [visit the user guide](https://github.com/solid/userguide) and [SolidOS project Pod](https://solidos.solidcommunity.net/);
 - [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs);